 If you’re a homeowner looking to sell or rent out your property, Zillow makes it easy.
 They have an app dedicated to managing your rental property listings, even without an agent.
 You can also sell your home traditionally or directly through Zillow Offers, a simplified cash-offer system that makes selling completely worry-free.

 Navigating the Zillow platform is simple through your browser or from a mobile device, and you can browse listings without creating an account.
 The Zillow app is feature-rich, enabling you to view properties for sale or rent; you can even list your own home for sale.
 It has a 4.8 out of five rating with more than 5.3 million reviews in the App Store.

 With a slew of features and a 4.8 out of five rating in the App Store, Trulia is our choice for best mobile app.

 Through the Trulia app, users are able to browse over a million real-time MLS listings, setting alerts for the properties and features that are most important.
 You can also take virtual tours, search area crime statistics, and read over 30 million neighborhood reviews from users around the country.

 The Trulia Neighborhood feature is one of the most helpful for many users, allowing you to overlay 34 different map types to better compare commutes, schools, crime, and amenities in an area.
 Curious about off-the-market homes nearby?
-Trulia Estimates offers home value estimates on more than 65 million houses across the country, updated daily with only a 5.3% margin of error within 2% of the selling price for half of all on-market homes.
+Trulia offers home value estimates on more than 65 million houses across the country, updated daily with a margin of error within 2% of the selling price for half of all on-market homes.

 Though it was purchased by Zillow in 2015, Trulia has been providing a top-notch digital real estate platform since its inception in 2004.
 Currently, the platform holds a four out of five-star rating on Trustpilot.